Tutorials

 git clone repo

 This is called the check-out line.
-Usually you find that line supplied on the web page of the repository provider.
+Usually you find that line on the web page of the repository provider.

 Now your can develop code by modifying that local copy.